Iconic Alternate Tunings You Need To Try

 Y’know what can really help?
 Experimenting with alternate tunings.
 If ever I get stuck in a rut when playing guitar or writing riffs, playing around with alternate tunings is a surefire way to get my mojo back.
 Our Complete Guitar to Guitar Tuning is super helpful as well.

-Here are three classic alternate guitar tunings that you need to try.
+Here are three classic Iconic alternate tunings that you need to try.
 So fire up your tuning app or online guitar tuner and get inspired to play again with these awesome tuning variations.

 Drop D Tuning

 Great for: Heavy, chuggy riffing

 Used by: Tom Morello, Kurt Cobain, Chris Cornell and Kim Thayill